maglerod/upzdownz-ha/README.md

-# UpzDownz — Home Assistant Integration
+# UpzDownz.com — Home Assistant Integration

-A HACS-compatible custom component that automatically collects data from Home Assistant and pushes it to your [UpzDownz Metric Dashboard](https://upzdownz.com).
+A HACS-compatible custom component that automatically collects "selected" data from Home Assistant and pushes it to your [UpzDownz Metric Dashboard](https://upzdownz.com).
 Configure everything through the Home Assistant UI — no YAML required.

 ---